Course Outline

 Module 4.
 Data Security for Cloud Computing for Government

-This module covers information lifecycle management in the cloud, focusing on applying security controls with an emphasis on public cloud environments.
-Topics include the Data Security Lifecycle, cloud storage models, data security issues across different delivery models, and managing encryption in and for the cloud, including customer-managed keys (BYOK).
+This module covers information lifecycle management in the cloud and how to apply security controls, with a focus on public cloud environments.
+Topics include the Data Security Lifecycle, cloud storage models, data security issues across different delivery models, and managing encryption in the cloud, including customer-managed keys (BYOK).

 Topics Covered: